go-while/nntp-mongodb-storage/README.md

 - By using multiple mongoWorker_Delete instances concurrently (controlled by DelWorker), the system efficiently handles article deletions from the MongoDB database, particularly useful for large datasets or frequently changing data.
 - The worker initializes and establishes a connection to the MongoDB database before starting the deletion process.
-- Upon receiving an article hash from the Mongo_Delete_queue, the worker proceeds to delete it from the MongoDB collection and logs the relevant information.
+- Upon receiving an messageID from the Mongo_Delete_queue, the worker proceeds to delete it from the MongoDB collection and logs the relevant information.

 ## mongoWorker_Reader